 However, we have to treat this evidence with some caution.
-It has not been collected for very long: it offers a short time series at the start of a new service.
-There is no real comparison with previous data: librarians have generally not collected usage data for their journals, partly because much consultation of them has been within the library.
-There is also the sweet-shop syndrome: children suddenly given the freedom of a sweet shop will gorge initially far beyond the value of their pocket money before their appetites stabilise.
-The take-up of articles by academics may decline too over time as the novelty disappears.
-Also, we may be observing the substitution of full article hits or downloads for previous use of abstracting services: because the download or consultation is free, academics may use that mechanism where they would previously have been satisfied with an abstract.
+It has not been collected for very long; it offers a short time series at the start of a new service.
+There is no real comparison with previous data: librarians have generally not collected usage data for their journals, partly because much consultation has been within the library.
+There is also the sweet-shop syndrome: children suddenly given the freedom of a sweet shop will gorge far beyond the value of their pocket money.
+The take-up of articles by academics may decline over time as the novelty disappears.
+Also, we may be observing the substitution of full article hits or downloads for previous use of abstracting services: because the download or consultation is free, academics may use that mechanism where they would previously have satisfied themselves with an abstract.
 In other words the distortion that we noted above, arising from the divorce of the user from the cost of the information, is magnified.
 We are perhaps even further away from measuring value to the consumer, rather than usage.

 In my opinion therefore the prima facie case that the big deal offers major benefits in terms of access to information is not necessarily proved.
 Indeed there is some countervailing statistical evidence.
-Hamaker for instance notes that 28% of Science Direct titles accounted for 75% of downloads at the University of North Carolina.
+Hamaker for instance notes that 28% of Science

+Direct titles accounted for 75% of downloads at the University of North Carolina.
 34% of titles had five downloads or less.
-40% of usage occurred in a single month for 57% of titles.6 Nicholas's initial study of the Emerald big deal shows that 43% of subscribers viewed only one journal out of 118; another 40% viewed 2-5 journals.
-So 83% of subscribers viewed less than 5% of the available titles.
-44% of subscribers viewed only one subject area out of about 10; a further 19% viewed only 2 subject areas.
-The core collection, it seems, is still alive and well.
+40% of usage occurred in a single month for 57% of titles.5 The core collection, it seems, is still alive and well.

-6 Chuck Hamaker, 'Quantity, quality and the role of consortia', What's the Big Deal?
-Journal Purchasing - Bulk Buying or Cherry Picking?
-Strategic issues for librarians, publishers, agents and intermediaries,